"

 Figure 6.37.
 Portable Bandsaw / Photo Credit: Petty Officer 3rd Class Bradley Evans, U.S. Navy, PD

-A portable bandsaw, often called a “porta band”, can be used to easily cut small stock such as bars, tubes, angles, and channels.
+A portable bandsaw, often called a porta band, can be used to easily cut small stock such as bars, tubes, angles, and channels.
 This tool uses a blade in the shape of a metal band to cut metals and other materials.
 In fact, with the proper blade, there is almost no material a porta band can’t cut.
-Most porta bands have a cutting capacity of about 5” (12.7 cm).
-Porta bands are light and easy to take to any job site.
-Nowadays, there are both corded and cordless models.
+Most portable bandsaws have a cutting capacity of about five inches (12.7 cm).
+They are lightweight and easy to take to any job site, and there are corded and cordless models.

 A common circular saw.
 This power tool has a large rotating circular blade surrounded by a protective guard.
 On the back side of the guard is the handle to hold the saw.
 The tool has a flat metal table mounted perpendicular to the saw blade that can be raised or lowered to establish the depth of cut.
 At the back of the guard is a small chute to eject saw dust.